richmedina/richmedina.github.io/clt-fall-2020-peshlat-level-4-activity-guide.md

 Setting Up Your Development Environment
 ----
-A developement (or working) environment should organized so that you do not lose track of scripts and related data.
+A developement (or working) environment should be organized so that you do not lose track of scripts and related data.

 Tips: